JorgeIrazabal/Getting-and-Cleaning-Data/README.md

 6. Save the result into the "result.txt" file into "data" directory

-### Step 5
+##### Step 5

-The solution of the step 5 is commented in the file, the steps followings are these:
+The solution of the step 5 is commented in this file, the steps followings are these:

 7. Uses descriptive activity names to name the activities in the data set, through the "activity_labels.txt" file